 Previously, network engineers were required to provision network services and keep track of changes in real time in order to implement Network Traffic Engineering (TE).
-This process was all manual – until we setup a process for automated Network Traffic Engineering and Tunneling.
+This process was all manual – until we setup a process for automated Network Traffic Engineering and Tunnelling.

 One of our customers wanted to automate and manage their network services at the Service Orchestration level.
 They intended to build an orchestration platform to automate network services and remove manual processes.
 One of the key capabilities they are seeking to validate is the automation of network traffic engineering.